Installing a UXP panel (from a CCX file)

 • Check that you have reasonable free space on the drive.

 • Try moving the CCX to the desktop to ensure you aren't working from a preview or using a location with restricted permissions.
+The downloads folder is often restricted (as the operating system will consider anything downloaded from the internet as higher risk).

 • Reported to help by 1 person: On MacOS, try repairing disk permissions via Disk Utility / First Aid.